huggingface/blog/asr-chunking.md

 Because of this property, we can:

-- Start doing inference on **overlapping** chunks so that the model actually has proper context in the center
+- Start doing inference on **overlapping** chunks so that the model actually has proper context in the center.
 - **Drop** the inferenced logits on the side.
 - Chain the **logits** without their dropped sides to recover something extremely close to what the model would have predicted on the full length audio.